monome/docs/grid/studies/max/index.md

 To communicate with grids we trade OSC messages with serialosc. serialosc is an invisible daemon on your computer, which translates OSC messages to streams of numbers over USB.

-First we will show how to talk to serialosc.
+First we will show how to talk to serialosc from Max.

 Open Max and start a new patcher.

 Create a new object (press <kbd>N</kbd>) and type `bpatcher monome-device` and then hit enter.
-A bpatcher window will appear, resize this to match the long rectangle.
+A bpatcher window will appear.
+Resize it to match the long rectangle pictured below.

 ![](images/grid-studies-1-1.png)